CedricLeon/Setup_Lightning_Hydra_template/README.md

 - Add deterministic training support (can be unset from config)
 - Add the W&B offline management using `wandb_osh` (automatically adds the Lightning Callback when the run is set offline)
+- Redirecting logs to subdirectories specific for each experiment
+- Automating job submission on cluster using `hydra-submitit-launcher` through `--multirun` mode

 ### More dependencies